GoogleChrome/developer.chrome.com/site/en/docs/crux/historical-api/index.md

 Dimensions identify a specific group of data that a record is being aggregated against, for example a form factor of `PHONE` indicates that the record contains information about loads that took place on a mobile device.

-As the CrUX Historical API uses the same dimensions, you can reference [the as the daily CrUX API dimensions documentation](../crux/api/#dimensions) for more details.
+As the CrUX Historical API uses the same dimensions, you can reference [the daily CrUX API dimensions documentation](../api/#dimensions) for more details.

 ### Metric